mrquantumcodes/bufferchad.nvim/README.md

   mark_mapping = "<leader>bm", -- The keybinding to display just the marked buffers
   add_mark_mapping = "mset", -- The keybinding to add a mark to a buffer order = "LAST_USED_UP", -- LAST_USED_UP (default)/ASCENDING/DESCENDING/REGULAR
-  style = "default", -- default, modern (requires dressing.nvim and nui.nvim), telescope (requires telescope.nvim)
-  close_mapping = "<Esc><Esc>", -- only for the default style window.
+  style = "fuzzy", -- default, fuzzy, telescope close_mapping = "<Esc><Esc>", -- only for the default style window
-  normal_editor_mapping = "NONE" -- read use case below
+  normal_editor_mapping = "NONE", -- read use case below

+  -- Fuzzy style options (only apply when style = "fuzzy") show_preview = true, -- Show file preview in fuzzy mode show_icons = true, -- Show file icons (requires nvim-web-devicons) preview_lines = 10, -- Number of lines to show in preview picker_width = 80, -- Width of the fuzzy picker
+  picker_height = 20, -- Height of the fuzzy picker
+  preview_width = 60, -- Width of the preview window
 })
 ```

 ## Configuration options

+### Style Options

+BufferChad now supports **three different UI styles**:

+1. **`fuzzy`** (✨ **NEW & RECOMMENDED**) - Modern fuzzy finder with:
+   - ⚡ Lightning-fast fuzzy search with smart scoring
+   - 👀 Live preview with syntax highlighting
+   - 🎨 Beautiful file icons (with nvim-web-devicons)
+   - 🎯 Match highlighting showing exactly what matched
+   - ⌨️ Intuitive keybinds: `Ctrl-n/p` or arrow keys to navigate, `Enter` to select, `Esc` to close
+   - 🚀 Zero dependencies - works out of the box!

+2. **`default`** - Simple native Neovim window
+   - Uses built-in floating windows
+   - Search with `/` key
+   - Lightweight and fast

+3. **`telescope`** - Integration with telescope.nvim
+   - Requires telescope.nvim installed
+   - Familiar telescope interface

+### Key Mappings

 Change the mapping to anything you like, I recommend `<leader>bb` for listing all buffers and `<leader>bm` for listing marked buffers.

 *NOTE:* The `normal_editor_mapping` parameter, while optional, is required to be able to edit the indexes of marked buffers.
-If you want to change your marked buffers, such as reordering them, but you wanna use telescope or modern style for your core ui, then you need to use this parameter, because for now, only the normal style buffer list ui supports editing of it's contents.
+If you want to change your marked buffers, such as reordering them, but you wanna use telescope or fuzzy style for your core ui, then you need to use this parameter, because for now, only the default style buffer list ui supports editing of it's contents.

+### Buffer Order

 The order parameter can have the following arguments: